 Salvini is wedding the crucifix to his strong anti-immigration positions for a very good reason.
 He knows that a people bereft of higher values can never muster the will to defend themselves.
 Why would they?
 A nation is not a conglomeration of shoppers patronizing the same store.
 There are no ties that bind in the aisles of a Walmart.

 But a people united in a shared belief in something greater than their individual selves, no matter how seemingly symbolic, is a people who will put up a fight against the destruction of their native land.
-If the West is to be saved, the citizens of its various nations must develop a feeling for what it is about their unique cultures that make them worth preserving.We value your comments!
-Please weigh in on our comment section below.
+If the West is to be saved, the citizens of its various nations must develop a feeling for what it is about their unique cultures that make them worth preserving.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com